sagarchaurasia176/Core-Backend-stuff/README.md

 - check-in left side there is one menu called security
 - open it
 - Click on two-factor authentication once it is done
-- Then type the app generated in  search bar
+- Then type the app generated in  the search bar
-- once it is done you password is generated copy it
+- once it is done your password is generated copy it
 - paste it into MAIL_PASS